-Graven Award Convocation — Faculty and staff, please make sure your students are aware of the Graven Award Convocation honoring Dr. Elijah Anderson Tuesday, March 31, 7:30 p.m., in Wartburg Chapel.
+Graven Award Convocation — The Graven Award Convocation honoring Dr. Elijah Anderson is Tuesday, March 31, 7:30 p.m., in Wartburg Chapel.
 Anderson, the William K. Lanman Jr. Professor of Sociology at Yale University and one of the leading urban ethnographers in the country, will give an address.
 Music will be provided by Dr. Karen Black and The Wartburg Choir, directed by Dr. Lee Nelson.

 Culture Week nears